Blog Title

 For a greater level of detail, the Look-Ahead Schedule captures activities no more than 5 work days in duration.

-This is a schedule derived from the NAS but maintained separately.
+The Look-Ahead Schedule is derived from the NAS but maintained separately.

 The Look-Ahead Schedule needs to list the parent NAS activity number so the government can refer back to the project’s overall schedule.